 Question 2: What are the side effects and long-term impacts of the vaccine?
 Will it affect my existing health conditions, and is it painful?

 Dr Ammara Hughes: It's not a painful jab.
 It is not more uncomfortable than having the flu vaccine.
-The side-effects are very mild.
+The side effects are very mild.
 You might have a slightly sore arm, probably for the next day or so.
 Some people have reported feeling tired and a mild fever.
 Anybody with a long-term condition should absolutely have the vaccine because they are more at risk of Covid-19 than somebody without a long-term condition.
 There are no ingredients in these vaccines that suggests we should be worried about any adverse long-term effects, so please come forward for your vaccine.

-Question 3: Ethnic minority groups have been disproportionately impacted by Covid-19.
+Question 3: Ethnic minority groups have been disproportionately impacted by COVID-19.
 Due to issues of systemic racism and bias, data has shown these communities are more hesitant to get the vaccine, what would you say to these people?

 Dr Frances Baawuah: It’s important to recognize that the effects of racism and the social determinants of health are intertwined.
-What's becoming apparent is that the people who need the vaccine the most are the group that seems to be more wary of it.
-This is due to a spread of misinformation.
+What's becoming apparent is that the people who need the vaccine the most are the group that seems to be warier of it.
+This is due to the spread of misinformation.
 I would say to people who are hesitant or who are misinformed, you really need to fact check.
 Seek help, look on informed websites.
 If there's something that you find, fact check it with somebody who is knowledgeable and make sure that the source of information is reliable.